themobileprof/clipilot/README.md

 - **Documentation**: Improve guides and examples
 - **Registry Features**: Enhance the module registry with search, ratings, categories

+## 🤝 Contributing

+We welcome contributions from the community!
+CLIPilot is open source and thrives on community involvement.

+**Ways to Contribute:**
+- 🐛 Report bugs and suggest features
+- 💻 Submit pull requests for improvements
+- 📝 Improve documentation
+- 📦 Create and share YAML modules
+- ⭐ Star the project on GitHub
+- 🗣️ Spread the word

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute.

 ## 📝 License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** - see [LICENSE](LICENSE) file for details.

+**CLIPilot is free and open source software.** You are free to use, modify, and distribute it according to the terms of the MIT License.

 ## 🙏 Acknowledgments